Temirlan504/Temirlan504/README.md

 **`Electronics Engineer | Python Web Developer`**

-Passionate about technologies and innovations.
 I am eager to embark on a dynamic career journey in the field of Engineering Automation and Web API Development.
 Throughout my academic pursuits, I have cultivated a strong foundation in programming languages such as Python, C, and JavaScript, along with practical experience in electronic circuits, embedded systems, and web applications.
 I am committed to continuous learning and growth in many areas.
 I am excited to apply my knowledge and skills to real-world challenges, contributing fresh perspectives and innovative solutions.

 ---